ramin-xanif-muslim/animated-portfolio/README.md

 # Ramin Kerimov - React Developer

 ## Introduction
 Hello there!
-I'm Ramin Kerimov, a passionate React developer with [X] years of experience in building web applications.
+I'm Ramin Kerimov, a passionate React developer with 3 years of experience in building web applications.
 I thrive on crafting elegant solutions to complex problems and love diving deep into the world of front-end development.

 ## Skills
 - Proficient in React.js and its ecosystem including Redux, React Router, and Context API.